Skip to content

-In this tutorial we will learn to create the custom directives and how to use them in our project.
+In this tutorial we will learn to create the custom directive in angular and how to use them in our project.
 Custom directives are those directives by which we can enhance the html capabilities and can bind custom attributes, methods to it.
 We can reuse them in any element or custom html tag.
 In angular directives are almost same as component but in directives we can perform some additional tasks as well like hovering, host elements, binding etc. let’s begin with Custom Directives Tutorial in Angular

 In angular there is two types of directives